-The SEL-451 Protection, Automation, and Bay Control System is a complete standalone system.
-The SEL-451 has the speed, power, and flexibility to combine complete substation bay control with high-speed breaker protection in one economical system.
-Use the SEL-451 as an integral part of a full substation protection, control, and monitoring solution.
-Reduce maintenance costs by accurately tracking the breaker operation.
-Monitor breaker interruption times and the accumulated breaker duty to easily determine the need for proactive maintenance.
-Integrate information with SCADA or automation systems through a communications processor or directly to the Ethernet port.
-Optional Time-Domain Link (TiDL) technology transforms the way you modernize your substation.
+The SEL-451 is a complete standalone system.
+It has the speed, power, and flexibility to combine complete substation bay control with high-speed breaker protection in one economical system.
+You can use the SEL-451 as an integral part of a full substation protection, control, and monitoring solution.
+It reduces maintenance costs by accurately tracking the breaker operation.
+By monitoring breaker interruption times and the accumulated breaker duty, the SEL-451 helps you easily determine the need for proactive maintenance.
+You can integrate information with SCADA or automation systems through a communications processor or directly to the Ethernet port.

 Dual Breaker Bay Control—Meet your bay control needs with complete two-breaker control and high-speed breaker failure detection.
-Easily control motor-operated switches, capacitor banks, and field I/O from the front panel or remotely.
-Use configurable labels to customize relay controls to match your application.
+You can easily control motor-operated switches, capacitor banks, and field I/O from the relay front panel or remotely.
+Configurable labels enable customization of relay controls to match your application.

 High-Impedance Fault Detection—Detect high-impedance faults with Arc Sense technology (AST).
 High-impedance faults are a common result of a downed conductor on surfaces with poor conductivity.
-With AST, alarm or trip for faults that produce low fault current and are undetectable with conventional overcurrent relays.
+With AST, the SEL-451 alarms or trips for faults that produce low fault current and are undetectable with conventional overcurrent relays.

 Complete Overcurrent Protection—Customize distribution protection with multiple instantaneous and time-overcurrent elements combined with SELogic control equations.
 Best Choice Ground Directional Element logic optimizes directional element performance and eliminates the need for many directional settings.